-- Only MNES and MSES for which significant residual impacts are likely to occur as determined by the updated terrestrial ecology assessment as outlined in Volume 4, EIS Supplement, Attachment E of the SEIS. - DES has advised the landholder of the Ballara Nature Refuge, that an offset area to replace the land required to facilitate the transmission line easement will require an offset. - Environmental offset requirements are based on current offset policies and supporting guidelines and desk top mapping layers (Regional Ecosystem Description Database (REDD) Mapping version 12) in effect as of July 2021.
+- Only MNES and MSES for which significant residual impacts are likely to occur as determined following further consultation with State and Commonwealth government agencies and the adoption of a precautionary approach (due to uncertainties in the final clearing disturbances) to the quantification of direct impacts.
+This approach was adopted after the updated terrestrial ecology assessment as outlined in Volume 4, EIS Supplement, Attachment E of the SEIS was finalised. - DES has advised the landholder of the Ballara Nature Refuge, that an offset area to replace the land required to facilitate the transmission line easement will require an offset. - Environmental offset requirements are based on current offset policies and supporting guidelines and desk top mapping layers (Regional Ecosystem Description Database (REDD) Mapping version 12) in effect as of July 2021.